michalbaczewski3/aws-eks-intro/README.md

 # aws-eks-intro
-Simple AWS EKS app - team knowledge share
+Simple project created to share knowledge in the team.